 You finally get the job of your dreams.
-You are working at it for a year or so and just getting comfortable.
-Then, whoosh -- the rug is pulled out from under your feet as your active duty spouse tells you you'll be PCSing.
+You work at it for a year or so and are just getting comfortable.
+Then, whoosh -- the rug is pulled out from under your feet as your active-duty spouse tells you you'll be moving.
+Again.

 All military spouses should check whether they are eligible to receive the benefit.
 Each state has the right to set its own rules, so check with the state you are leaving.
 Here's how it works:

--- Factors figuring into eligibility include: minimum hours worked, reason for leaving employment, geographical distance between employer and your new location, and whether you will pursue employment opportunities in the new location.
+- Factors figuring into eligibility include: minimum hours worked, the reason for leaving employment, geographical distance between employer and your new location, and whether you will pursue employment opportunities in the new location.

 The bottom line is this: Even though you might not always be deemed eligible for unemployment compensation, it is worth checking into.
-Unemployment compensation helps bridge the financial gap families face when they shift from dual-income to single-income.
+Unemployment compensation helps bridge the financial gap families face when they shift from dual-income to single-income status.

 The first thing to remember is that the state you'll be filing a claim with is the state you were working in before the PCS.
 So if you moved from North Carolina to California, you file in North Carolina.
 You can check here to find the contact information for your state's unemployment insurance program as soon as you become unemployed.